-*We are a small structure so we are only able to answer and ship orders once a week.
+*We are a small structure and are only able to answer and ship orders once a week.
 Thank you for your patience.*

 Poems: Piero Heliczer Editors: Benjamin Thorel, Sophie Vinet Translation: Rachel Valinsky Publisher: After 8 Books Language: English / French Size: 21.6 x 29.9 cm, 256 pages Printing: Offset Cover: White silkscreen, pink foil on textured paper Binding: Perfect bound Edition: 1000 Year: 2021 Price: 24€ Order here